Zekward/CKCRM/README.md

 - improve frontend layout and styling of dashboard page
 - new leads automatically show up when a new Typeform is created
 - deploy mvp on aws

+6/30/25-7/1/25

+Accomplished:
+- deployed live MVP dashboard on Render
+- converted json files to env variables
+- switched to production WSGI server using Gunicorn
+- added requirements.txt for dependencies
+- Flask app live and publicly accessible on Render

+Next Steps:
+- front end design
+- function to organize rows by stage, location
+- other input sources